shammelburg/shammelburg/README.md

 ### Hey!
 My name is Sander Hammelburg and I'm a software developer.

 I started my web development career with ASP.NET/C#, creating WebForms, MVC applications and Web APIs.
-After learing these technologies, I jumped on the SPA framework train and added Angular.
-Lately I'm using Node.js/JavaScript for projects which I feel is a prefect combination with Angular and it's my preferred development stack.
+After learing these technologies, I started using Angular.js 1.x and then moved onto Angular.
+Lately I've been using Node.js/JavaScript for projects which I feel is the prefect combination together with Angular, you can't beat working with JavaScript and it's my preferred development stack.

 <!-- https://github.com/anuraghazra/github-readme-stats#demo